 If the majority of your travel includes hotel stays, for instance, the Hilton Aspire credit card can earn you 14x points on Hilton purchases.
 In addition, you’ll get a whopping 7x point reward when you book flights with airlines or through AmExTravel.com.

 But for the casual traveler, the Chase Sapphire Preferred® Card is often the best credit card.
 This is because of the highly regarded Chase Ultimate Rewards® program that gets you 25% more value when you redeem for airfare, hotels, car rentals and cruises.
-For example, 60,000 points are worth $750 toward travel.
+For example, 60,000 bonus points are worth $750 toward travel.

 Your best bet is to pick credit cards with the bonuses and perks you’re more likely to use.
 A few additional factors to consider include: